wishescsnow/Personalizes/README.md

 # Personalizes

-Personalizes is a personal management application powered by Angular2.
+Personalizes is a personal management application powered by Angular2 with Firebase as data source.